 It’s not just visual overload that’s making kid’s still-forming brains melt (metaphorically).
 Lisa Guernsey, author of Screen Time: How Electronic Media-From Baby Videos to Educational Software-Affects Your Young Child, identified that hearing background radio noise and television left on in a home also made it harder for infants and toddler to communicate.
 R.E.M. was right!

-Enough about the good vs. bad debate about screens.
+Enough about the good versus bad debate about screens.
 If you want to teach kids tech with a toy that doesn’t require an iTunes account, Technology Will Save Us has you covered.
 They make a few different DIY kits that will teach your little technician the ins and outs of putting together speakers, synths, and games — no swiping or staring at a diffused blue light required.